 We became fans of Newfoundland-Labrador.
 Unspoiled nature, the hospitality of the local people made our trips unforgettable.
 Browse through our brief Internet travel guide to get a few impressions of what we experienced when we explored the island - called "The Rock" and Labrador - called "The Big Land".
 Our little adventures and encounters will hopefully inspire you to follow our steps into a different world.

 I believe that everyone should explore first his home country.
-I was not able to do this when I spend a large part of my life in Germany and I only visited a small part of my new county - Canada.
+I was only able to do this for certain parts when I spend most of my life in Germany.
+It changed a little bit after getting married with a Elizabeth a true Canadian.
+Together we also explored a small part of my new county - Canada.

 We became immediately addicted to "The Rock" and its wonderful people.
 In order to attract potential customers to this still very unknown province we decided that it is mandatory to show people what to expect, what they can do here, the life style and all other things to attract them.